Metastatic Brain Tumors

 Targeted therapies used to treat metastatic brain tumors include:

-Trastuzumab for breast cancer that has metastasized to the brain
+- Trastuzumab for breast cancer that has spread to the brain

-Erlotinib for the most common type of lung cancer (non-small cell lung cancer) that has metastasized to the brain
+- Erlotinib for the most common type of lung cancer (non-small cell lung cancer) that has spread to the brain

 Clinical trials for new treatments